 Refer to application dates below for each conference.

-Note: In response to the COVID-19 virus across Australia and the globe, most 2020 conferences will be cancelled or postponed.
+Note: In response to the COVID-19 virus across Australia and the globe, most conferences are currently cancelled or postponed.
 This page will be updated accordingly once further information becomes available.

 The pre-approved conferences